Robert Michael Kuczewski

 Imagine the shock when the following private message showed up in the administrators private message list.
-Bob literally asked that peoples voting points be moved from one candidate to his candidate.
-He has openly admitted this by quoting his own request to the moderator to move voting points around.
+Bob literally asked that peoples voting points be moved from one candidate to HIS candidate of choice.

 Below is a screenshot of the forum message he sent the administrator, asking him to rig the votes.

-Both Bob and Scott were crushed and embarassed in the HGAA election, and so they continue their campaign of lies and smears against the people who voted them out.
-A childish display of sour grapes.
+Both Bob and Scott lost badly in the next HGAA election for chair, and so they continue their campaign of lies and smears against the people who voted them down.
+A petty display of sour grapes.
 Here are the election results.
 They could not even muster half the votes of their opponents.
+Bob had badgered everyone on the forum to the point of dropping everything and quitting.

-Bob and Scott banned- overwhelming community support for the ban
+Bob and Scott banned from HangGliding.org - overwhelming community support received

 When one community member asked that Bob be re-instated, the community responded: